Jennifer Esposito Explains Her Bradley Cooper & Lady Gaga 'Ha' Comment

-Jennifer Esposito Slams 'Psychotic' Controversy Over Her Bradley Cooper & Lady Gaga 'Ha' Remark
+Jennifer Esposito Slams 'Psychotic' Controversy Over Her Bradley Cooper and Lady Gaga 'Ha' Remark

 Jennifer Esposito isn't laughing at the way some people have interpreted a comment she made on Instagram regarding Bradley Cooper and Lady Gaga's intense chemistry during their duet at this year's Oscars.

-The NCIS actress -- who was married to Cooper for less than a year from 2006-07 -- made headlines on Monday after comedian David Spade took to Instagram to share a snapshot of Cooper and Gaga's performance.
+The NCIS actress -- who was married to 44-year-old Cooper for less than a year from 2006 to 2007 -- made headlines on Monday after comedian David Spade took to Instagram to share a snapshot of Cooper and Gaga's performance.

 "I literally laughed at [Spade] because he was so bold in what he was saying and I thought it was funny," an incensed Esposito explained.
 "I'm allowed to think something is funny."

-Directing her ire at haters who slammed her on social media, the actress said, "We have so many things in our country and in our world that need attention, and I wish that you'd spend even a minute of this insanity of nonsense on things that are really important."
+Directing her ire at haters who slammed her on social media, she continued, "We have so many things in our country and in our world that need attention, and I wish that you'd spend even a minute of this insanity of nonsense on things that are really important."

 In fact, Esposito said she didn't even watch the 91st Annual Academy Awards, and didn't see the steamy musical performance at all.